 In order to protect the health of our team, we have decided to scale back our production until infection numbers in our area decrease.

 This will, of course, have an effect on our lead time.
-Luckily, we were quite well ahead on our orders going into Christmas so at present things aren’t looking too bad.
-Motown and I are still producing some orders, although not to our normal scale, nor at the normal work crew’s efficiency.
-We will aim to update the lead time each week.
+Luckily, we are quite well ahead on our orders so at present things aren’t looking too bad.

 We appreciate that any delay may be disappointing, but we ask for your patience as we try to navigate through this safely.